This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 A consultation about plans for the curling rink area was carried out in 2012.
 People living in ‘The Wickets’ housing development and in Craiglockhart Terrace were asked their opinions about a set of proposals.
 Several parents of young children commented on the lack of local play facilities especially for pre-school children.

 With funding from South-West Neighbourhood Partnership, funding was secured to build some simple play structures dispersed across five sites in the lower woods.
 The structures were designed and installed by Earth Calling –a local environmental education organisation.
 Council officials provided advice and guidance (and all the woodchip).
 Some structures – the ‘Magic Tunnel’ and the ‘Pirate Ship’ are formed from living willow.
 Stepping stones, balance beams, ‘pixie’ seats and Magposts use natural wood often recycled from our own or nearby woodlands.
 The structures have proved to be very popular with local families with young children.
-All maintenance (fungicide application, wood preserver application, replacement wood, willow pruning, woodchip renewal etc) is carried out by the Friends Group.
+All maintenance (wood preserver application, replacement wood, willow pruning, woodchip renewal etc) is carried out by the Friends Group.

 A small-scale ‘satisfaction’ survey was carried out in May 2017.
 The people we talked to were concerned about: